 - Sugar – I used organic cane sugar but white granulated will be fine, as would brown sugar.
 Bear in mind though that using brown sugar will change the colour and flavour of the cake.
 Not necessarily a bad thing!
 A really course sugar like turbinado is great to sprinkle on the top for texture.

 - Vegan yogurt – For moisture, tenderness and a slightly tighter crumb than more delicate cakes so that it can hold those apple chunks tight.
 It also allows us to reduce the amount of oil used.

 - Plant Milk: Any will do although I recommend non sweetened for this recipe.
-Don’t be tempted to use water instead.
+I tend to use my cashew milk because I always have some on hand.
+Don’t be tempted to use water instead of milk.
 The cake will end up flat and heavy without it.

 - Oil- Oil is a fat and is what produces a soft, cake-y crumb.
 It also acts as a preservative.
 You could try subbing applesauce or more yogurt for the oil but you will get that not so nice, gummy, fat-free texture and the cake could end up a little too moist.

 - Apples – It’s apple cake …. duh! ;O)

 - Flaked Almonds – Totally optional and only for sprinkling on the top prior to baking.
 They add lovely texture and nuttiness and make it look pretty too.